hackolade/docs/Studio/Linux.md

 ## FAQ

+### Unable to run on AWS Amazon Linux 2

+Hackolade is an Electron application that has components that are incompatible with Amazon Linux 2.
+We advise you to use EC2 instances running `Amazon Linux 3 AMI` instead.

 ### Unable to run from File Manager

 Unfortunately, the issue with running executable file from the file manager still is not resolved:\